WING-NUS/IzzyViz/README.md

   - `visualize_attention_evolution_sparklines`
   - `visualize_attention_with_detected_regions`
   - `find_attention_regions_with_merging`
-- **Enhanced Visualization Capabilities**: Added support for comparing attention patterns, analyzing stability, and automatically detecting important regions.
+- **Enhanced Visualization Capabilities**: Added support for comparing attention patterns, analyzing stability, illustrating the evolution of attention patterns, and automatically detecting important regions.
 - **Improved Documentation**: The README and function descriptions have been updated to reflect the new capabilities.

 # Getting Help